EastEnd Cabaret: Radio

 EastEnd Cabaret appeared on BBC Radio 1's Edinburgh Fringe programme, "Fun and Filth Cabaret" in 2012.
 Hosted by Nick Grimshaw, it streamed on radio and YouTube.

 In June 2011, the duo appeared on BBC London's Late Night Show with Joanne Good, performing "Is It in Yet" (a song recounting Bernadette's attempt to deflower three different virgins) to a shocked host, but delighted listeners.

 EastEnd Cabaret have also performed live on 3 JOY's programme The Cabaret Room with Paul Williamson in Melbourne, as well as on Sundays with Libbi Gorr on 774 ABC Melbourne, Fresh Air, SAFM and 891 ABC Adelaide.

 Online and elsewhere

-EastEnd Cabaret's use of online marketing tools was one of the aspects highlighted by judges of The Hospital Club hClub100 award.
-The music video for their original song, "Dangerwank", filmed and edited by Triple A Films, has had over 28,000 hits to date.
+EastEnd Cabaret's innovative use of online marketing tools was one of the aspects highlighted by judges of The Hospital Club hClub100 award.
+They were placed in performance category top ten alongside comedian Tim Key, comedy producers Underbelly and presenter Layla Anna-Lee.
+The music video for their original song, "Dangerwank", filmed and edited by Triple A Films, has had over 53,000 hits to date.